alema416/HI4Lines_Insp/README.md

 # Monitoring

-You can monitor the progress of the optimization in real-time on localhost:6007 and details for each trial on localhost:8080.
+You can monitor the progress of the optimization in real-time on localhost:6007, details for each trial on localhost:8080 and the artifacts are on localhost:9001.

 # Termination